Anisotropic weakly over-penalised symmetric interior penalty method for the Stokes equation: Concluding remarks

 \subsection{Discrete Poincar\'e and Sobolev inequalities}

 The discrete Poincar\'e and Sobolev inequalities play important roles in finite element analysis.
-However, as far as we know, the derivation of those inequalities remains an open question in nonconforming finite element methods on anisotropic meshes, although those inequalities are derived in \cite{PieErn12} on shape-regular meshes.
-In this article, we have derived the discrete Poincar\'e inequality by imposing that $\Omega$ is convex.
+However, to the best of our knowledge, the derivation of those inequalities remains an open question in nonconforming finite element methods on anisotropic meshes, although those inequalities are derived in \cite{PieErn12} on shape-regular meshes.
+In this article, we have derived {a} discrete Poincar\'e inequality by imposing that $\Omega$ is convex.
 Because we used the regularity of the solution of the dual problem, the convexity can be not violated in our method.
 In \cite{Bre03}, the discrete Poincar\'e inequalities for piecewise $H^1$ functions are proposed.
 However, the inverse, trace inequalities and the local quasi-uniformity for meshes under the shape-regular condition are used for the proof.
 Therefore, careful consideration of the results used in \cite{Bre03} may be necessary to remove the assumption that $\Omega$ is convex.
 For example, it may be necessary to assume the minimum angle condition for simplices within macro elements.
 We leave further investigation of this problem as a topic for future work.